 • Paint the bottom of the walls sky blue and the bottom grass green.

 • Use the acrylic paint to add a sun and clouds near the top of the room.

 • Embellish the living space at the bottom of the walls with sunflowers, roses, and your child’s favorite flowers.
 Paint butterflies and birds flitting across the top portion of the garden.
 Add a moss-covered rock and a garden pond.
 Place rabbits, a snake, and ladybugs in the mural.
 Paint a butterfly chrysalis on a milkweed plant and a squirrel scampering beneath the flowers.
 Add a child sitting on a garden bench reading a favorite book, which is a joyful sight to young readers.

 • Use your imagination and add other things to the garden that you know will delight your child such as a pile of books lying beneath a shade tree.

-• Once the garden mural is complete, spray it lightly with acrylic spray sealer.
-Allow it to dry thoroughly and add another light coat.
-This protects the mural from bumps, scrapes and fingerprints.
+• Once the garden mural is complete, spray it lightly with the acrylic spray sealer.
+Allow it to dry thoroughly and add another light coat — this protects the mural from bumps, scrapes and fingerprints.
 Be sure to open a window for ventilation when spraying the sealer.

 • Add a child’s garden hat on a hook for effect and place a vase or two of artificial or cut flowers in the area.